The Five Wildcats of North America

 Ocelot (Leopardus pardalis)

 The ocelot is sometimes called the “Painted Leopard” or "Dwarf Leopard".
 At one time they could be found throughout the southwestern parts of the US.
-However due to their beautifully spotted fur, they have been illegally hung to the point that their numbers have been greatly reduced and has placed them on the endangered list.
+However due to their beautifully spotted fur, they have been illegally hunted to the point that their numbers have been greatly reduced and has placed them on the endangered list.
 Occasionally you will see the ocelot in Arizona or extreme southern parts of Texas.
 They are most commonly seen in Mexico and northern parts of South America.
 They are primarily nocturnal, solitary animals.

 The ocelot has short tawny or reddish brown fur with black spots and rosette shaped markings.
 Their face has two black stripes down each side and their tail has black bands.
 They weight between 18 to 40 pounds and are 27 to 39 inches in length not including their tail which is between 10 to 18 inches in length.
 They can be found in the trees, stalking monkeys and birds.
 They also eat small mammals and rodents, frogs, fish and some reptiles.
 Unlike most other cats, they don’t mind the water and can swim very well.

 The mountain lion goes by several names.
 He is also knows as puma, cougar, catamount, and panther.
 The mountain lion is a powerful and feared predator.
 Mountain lions are beautiful animals with a tawny colored coat with no markings.
 Mountain lions weigh approximately 120-140 pounds, although they are large with many characteristics of the "big cats", they are considered to be the largest of the "small cat" family.